Internet Matters

 Use these practical tips to help pre-teens have safer online experiences and develop their digital resilience.

-The age ratings that come with games, apps, films and social networks are a good guide to whether they’re suitable for your child.
-For example, the age limit is 13 for several social media sites including TikTok and Instagram.
+The age ratings that come with games, apps, films and social media platforms are a good guide to whether they’re suitable for your child.
+Many apps now have age-specific experiences as well, which means using apps with a false age can leave children open to more risk.

 Learn about your pre-teen’s favourite video games, platforms and online interests by joining them.
 Remember, their online life is their real life – so take an interest.
 Give them the opportunity to show you some of their favourite things.